LargeNFT/large-nft/README.md

 ---

-# Large Reader
+## Large Reader

+* Generate a self-hosted PWA and deploy to any simple webhost.
+    * Read, browse, and mint NFTs in the collection.
+    * Optimized for text-based content and has functionality similar to an e-reader.
-Generate a search-engine friendly static website for an NFT collection.
-It is also a full-featured PWA (Progressive Web App) with a native look and feel on modern devices.
+    * Full-featured PWA (Progressive Web App) with a native look and feel on modern devices.
+* Combine with Large Sync to display the full transaction history.
+* Uses PouchDB to enable offline searching, sorting, and filtering of content.

+Generate a search-engine friendly static website for a collection.
+It is also a

 * Users do NOT need a web3 browser to read the collection.
 * Users do NOT need a web3 browser to view transaction data.